mbodm/WinGetDotNet/README.md

 By the way: _WinGet_ is imo a __fantastic__ piece of software, to manage all of your Windows applications and keep your Windows software up2date.
 Fat kudos :thumbsup: to Microsoft here!
 For more information about _WinGet_ itself, take a look at https://docs.microsoft.com/en-us/windows/package-manager/winget or use your Google-Fu techniques.

 ### How it works
-- `WinGetDotNet` is released as typical .NET NuGet package.
+- `WinGetDotNet` is released as .NET NuGet package.
 Just download, unzip and add it to your existing project.
 - `WinGetDotNet` is using the _System.Diagnostics.Process_ class to run WinGet.
 - `WinGetDotNet` is using the TAP pattern, including typical _async/await_ and _CancellationToken_ concepts.
 - `WinGetDotNet` is using a typical _CancellationToken_ timeout pattern.